Prathamesh21-web/First-Web/README.md

 # First-Web

-It is a practice web i had created.
+It is a practice web i had made.